11 Light Gray Kitchen Cabinets That Don’t Fade Into the Background

 Add Visual Interest to the Doors

-After making the decision to maximize sunlight in this small space with a skylight and a window cutout above the backsplash, Lori Gilder chose glass fronts to reflect the rays streaming in.
+After making the decision to maximize sunlight in this small space with a skylight and window cutout above the backsplash, Lori Gilder chose glass fronts to reflect the rays streaming in.
 The beaded detailing and built-in open shelves lend further dimension to the room, allowing shadows to move around more freely.

 Pick Brighter Woods and Stones